maRce10/marce10.github.com/_posts/2020-05-27-dynaSpec:_dynamic_spectrograms_in_R.md

 library(seewave)
 {% endhighlight %}

-The function `scrolling_spectro()` (the only function so far) create '.mp4' video files of the spectrogram of an input 'wave' object that moves from right to left.
+The function `scrolling_spectro()` (the only function so far) creates '.mp4' video files of the spectrogram of an input 'wave' object that moves from right to left.
 For instance, this is a dynamic spectrogram of a canyon wren song with a viridis color palette:

 {% highlight r %}